My Journey to Every Country in the World

 There are two groups of people in the travel space, those who count countries and those who do not.
 I am in the former group.
-And I am currently on a journey to visit all of the countries in the world, so I have to keep count!
-Upon completion, I will be the first black woman to travel to all of the countries in the world.
+And I recently completed a journey to visit every country in the world, so I have to keep count!
+Upon completion, I became the first documented black woman to travel to every country in the world.

 I started counting countries a few years back because of my lifelong desire to travel to every country in the world, meaning I needed to keep track of where I have been.
 I have been traveling internationally since I was a child; I boarded my first transatlantic flight with my family in 1991.
 We first visited England which was my third country (the US and Canada being the first two), to visit family, on our way to Uganda to visit more family.
 By the time I graduated high school I had visited eight countries and territories.